Standard contractual clauses

 2. The controller has the right and obligation to decide for which purpose(s) and with which

-assistive technology, personal data may be processed.
+means personal data may be processed.

 of personal data that the data processor is instructed to perform.